Why brain based rehabilitation?

-Anxiety and depression has been shown in the literature to be more associated with the energy threshold of certain parts of the brain, rather than due to a deficiency of any specific neurotransmitter.
+Anxiety and depression have been shown in the literature to be more associated with the energy threshold of certain parts of the brain, rather than due to a deficiency of any specific neurotransmitter.

 Improving the strength of these areas of the brain, improving your brain’s accuracy in perceiving the world, and improving your brain’s ability to cope with the challenges has been effective with these conditions.

-Head and face pain can be particularly common with a number of causes.
+Head and face pain are particularly common and can have a number of causes.